Firehawke/a2softlist-support/README.md

 # How to use?

- Both scripts are now set up to count from the END of their respective archives, as I've finally caught up.
+ The previous multi-script setup has been replaced with a brand new refactored `ia2sl.sh` script.
+This script grabs from the end of the IA archives working backwards to progressively older releases until it either finds a duplicate or gets to 99 entries.
+This prevents the script from running out of control.

- Instead of directly using the `newccgen` and `newwozgen` tools described below, I suggest you read the next paragraph:
+ Use `ia2sl.sh clcracked` to generate just Cleanly Cracked data into `xml/cc-combined.xml`.

- Included in the set are `wozrange` and `ccrange`, scripts that automate the workflow a bit further.
-They will start from the newest entry and work their way back towards the 100th entry, stopping as soon as they hit any kind of duplicated material.
-They will then call the `ccgenxml`/`wozgenxml` scripts to condense the output to a single file for quicker editing pass.
-They will be in reverse order compared to the release list, so you'll need to copy them from bottom to top, then do the necessary final adjustments as you usually would.
+ Likewise, `ia2sl.sh wozaday` generates just the Woz-a-day data into `xml/woz-combined.xml`.

- `newccgen` will count from the end of the 4AM cleanly cracked disk archive.
-Running `newccgen 1` will get you the latest release and generate the XML data accordingly.
-Running `newccgen 100` will do the 100th release back, and so forth.
-MAME softlist-compatible XML output will be put in `xml/cc/cc#.xml`, with `newccgen 1` giving you `cc1.xml` and `newccgen 100` giving you `cc100.xml`-- in all cases, this WILL overwrite what's in the file, allowing you to re-run in case of error or if you need to modify publishers.txt or whatever.
+ Lastly, `ia2sl.sh both` will run both concurrently, saving time on the build process.

- `newwozgen` is likewise set up to count from the end of the 4AM WOZ-a-day archives.
-Running `newwozgen 1` will grab the latest single release in that collection and generate MAME softlist-compatible XML as `xml/woz/woz1.xml` overwriting whatever is in that file on creation.
-Running `newwozgen 100` will go back 100 releases from latest and generate a `woz100.xml` file (and again overwriting what's there).
+ These output XMLs are in correct order (newest at bottom, oldest at top) for direct copy-paste into the MAME softlist xml files.
+You will need to adjust some of the output.

- When run, you will eventually get output that looks like:
+ In particular, the script tries to parse the publisher from data in the `publisher.txt` file, but this isn't always possible (e.g. a new publisher shows up) and you'll see UNKNOWN for the publisher.
+You'll have to correct that by hand, then add the new publisher data to the `publisher.txt` file.

- `Duplicated entry.
-Removing generated XML...`
+ Cleanly cracked does not have compatibility data because the copy protection (or lack thereof) can in many cases directly affect whether a given Apple II machine can run the program.
+There are a number of entries in the woz-a-day archives that will not run on machines newer than an Apple II+, but will run on any machine with the copy protection removed.

- That's your official notification that the script eventually got to material already in the softlist and stopped.
+ It will copy the metadata 4am has left in the entries to a comment in each softlist entry.
+This should be removed after you validate that any compatibility line in the softlist matches up to what 4am has posted in his metadata.
+See existing entries in `apple2_flop_orig.xml` and the `ia2sl.sh` script itself to see how this data should look and how it is generated.

 ## Warnings

  Disk images will be moved to the postsorted directory on completion for ALL scripts included herein.
-This is to make it significantly easier to just point clrmamepro at the postsorted directory and have it do the final sorting into individual zip files.
+This is to make it significantly easier to just point ROMVault (which does run in mono on *nix environments and has, as of March 2020, a prototype command-line tool for scripting the zip builds) or clrmamepro at the postsorted directory and have it do the final sorting into individual zip files.

  At no point should the output from this ever be directly trusted without an eyeball pass.
 There will ALWAYS be special cases that no script, no matter how finely-tuned, can deal with.